OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     ![A screenshot of the add-in's prompt to configure](images/addin-tutorial/addin-prompt-configure.PNG)

-1. In the settings dialog, enter your GitHub username and press **Tab** to invoke the `change` event, which should load your list of gists.
+1. In the settings dialog, enter your GitHub username and then either **Tab** or click elsewhere in the dialog to invoke the `change` event, which should load your list of gists.
 Select a gist to be the default, and select **Done**.

     ![A screenshot of the add-in's settings dialog](images/addin-tutorial/addin-settings.PNG)